MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/ai-foundry/02-ai-services-security.md

     - Two *keys* that can be used for authentication (client applications can use either of the keys.
 A common practice is to use one for development, and another for production.
 You can easily regenerate the development key after developers have finished their work to prevent continued access).
     - The *location* where the resource is hosted.
 This is required for requests to some (but not all) APIs.

     **Using the Command Line**: Alternatively you can use the following command to get the list of Azure AI services keys.
-In Visual Studio Code, open a new terminal.
-Then paste in the following command; replacing *&lt;resourceName&gt;* with the name of your Azure AI services resource, and *&lt;resourceGroup&gt;* with the name of the resource group in which you created it.
+In the Cloud Shell, paste in the following command; replacing *&lt;resourceName&gt;* with the name of your Azure AI services resource, and *&lt;resourceGroup&gt;* with the name of the resource group in which you created it.

     ```
     az cognitiveservices account keys list --name <resourceName> --resource-group <resourceGroup>